 Public and Global Health Programme

-What exactly are these students studying and why did they choose to study in Finland and not somewhere else?
+What exactly are these students studying in Finland and why did they choose to study here and not somewhere else?

 These international students are taking two-year studies in the University of Tampere Public and Global Health Master’s Program (PGH).

 As the university says on its website: